thegworld/gtx-browser/styleguide/web/es.md

 hyphen-hyphen-hyphen (change to actual hyphen)
 -->

-# ECMAScript Features in Chromium
+# ECMAScript Features in GTx Browser

-This doc extends the [style guide](web.md#JavaScript) by specifying which new features of ES2015 and beyond are allowed in Chromium.
+This doc extends the [style guide](web.md#JavaScript) by specifying which new features of ES2015 and beyond are allowed in GTx Browser.

 You can propose changing the status of a feature by sending an email to chromium-dev@chromium.org.
 Include a short blurb on what the feature is and why